aloom3/aloom3/README.md

 <br />
 <br />

 Hi, I'm Akul Loomba, a Product Manager and Software Engineer in Atlanta, GA!
-Currently, I'm a third-year at [Georgia Tech](https://gatech.edu) majoring in Computer Science with concentrations in Intelligence and Info-Internetworks.
+Currently, I'm a senior at [Georgia Tech](https://gatech.edu) majoring in Computer Science with concentrations in Intelligence and Info-Internetworks.

 I am interested in all things regarding product design, development, and the strategy that goes into creating and releasing a successful project.

+I recently just finished an internship at Microsoft in the Identity and Network Access Division under SCIM (Security, Compliance, and Identity Mangement)/ Microsoft Security.
+Reach out if you want to talk about PM or anything cybersecurity!

 **About Me:**